8 Reasons Your Swim Cap Slides Off

 If the cap feels too large or loose, however, you could consider trying a kid’s swim cap.

-It’s not easy to put on a cap.
-And even experienced swimmers can still ask a teammate or coach for assistance with putting on a cap.
+It’s not easy to put on a cap and even experienced swimmers ask a teammate or coach for assistance with putting on a cap.
 Because a well-placed cap is less likely to slide off than one worn incorrectly.

 When wearing a cap, you’ll want to ensure that the seam goes down the center of your head, not side to side.
 If you’re uncertain, look for the logo.
 Most logos are on the side of the cap.
 You’ll want the logo facing either left or right when you put on your cap.
 Not in the front or back.